M66B/FairEmail/docs/FAQ-es-rES.md

 El error *...
 Connection refused ...* means that the email server or something between the email server and the app, like a firewall, actively refused the connection.

-El error *...
+The error *...
 Network unreachable ...* means that the email server was not reachable via the current internet connection, for example because internet traffic is restricted to local traffic only.

 The error *...
 Host is unresolved ...*, *...
 Unable to resolve host ...* or *...
 No address associated with hostname ...* means that the address of the email server could not be resolved into an IP address.
 This might be caused by a VPN, ad blocking or an unreachable or not properly working (local) [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server.

 The error *...
 Software caused connection abort ...* means that the email server or something between FairEmail and the email server actively terminated an existing connection.
 This can for example happen when connectivity was abruptly lost.
 A typical example is turning on flight mode.

 The errors *...
 BYE Logging out ...*, *...
-Connection reset by peer ...* mean that the email server actively terminated an existing connection.
+Connection reset ...* mean that the email server actively terminated an existing connection.

 The error *...
 Connection closed by peer ...* might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.